 - heart disease, heart rhythm problems, or congestive heart failure; or

 - if you have recently had a heart attack.

-FDA pregnancy category C. It is not known whether dexmethylphenidate is harmful to an unborn baby.
-Before using this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether dexmethylphenidate will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.